Aliases for ACTA2 Gene

 GeneCards Summary for ACTA2 Gene

-ACTA2 (Actin, Alpha 2, Smooth Muscle, Aorta) is a Protein Coding gene.
-Diseases associated with ACTA2 include multisystemic smooth muscle dysfunction syndrome and moyamoya disease 5.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Cardiac conduction.
-GO annotations related to this gene include protein kinase binding.
-An important paralog of this gene is ACTRT1.
+ACTA2 (Actin Alpha 2, Smooth Muscle) is a Protein Coding gene.
+Diseases associated with ACTA2 include Multisystemic Smooth Muscle Dysfunction Syndrome and Aortic Aneurysm, Familial Thoracic 6.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
+An important paralog of this gene is ACTC1.

 UniProtKB/Swiss-Prot Summary for ACTA2 Gene